-An oil on paper mounted on canvas measuring 72.5X60 cm representing a cave painting signed lower right by Robert Le Ricolais (1884-1977) work circa 1940.
+An oil on paper mounted on canvas measuring 55X38 cm representing an abstract painting signed lower right by Robert Le Ricolais (1884-1977) work circa 1932.

 Robert le Ricolais was born in La Roche-sur-Yon in 1884, and died in Paris in 1977.
 He was neither an architect, nor an engineer or a mathematician, but an inventor of new forms, structures and static calculations.
 His university studies in mathematics and physics were interrupted by the First World War from which he returned seriously injured.
 From 1918 to 1931, he lived in Paris, attended the academy of Grande-Chaumière and Montparnasse where he worked as a constructivist painter.
 In 1931, he moved to Nantes to work as an engineer at Air